Srasulova/Flamingo-ToDo-App/README.md

 Login page.

+Uncheck a completed item.

+Add notes to an item.

+Save notes for an item.

 ## Doesn't support:

-Uncheck an item.

-Edit/ change an item.
+Edit/change the name of an existing item.

 Move a checked item to the end of the list.